Oracle brings new claims against HP in Itanium case

-SAN FRANCISCO Oracle Corp accused Hewlett-Packard Co of fraud for concealing facts during negotiations between the two companies, according to a court filing.
+SAN FRANCISCO Aug 30 Oracle ORCL.O accused Hewlett-Packard (HPQ.N) of fraud for concealing facts during negotiations between the two companies, according to a court filing.

 The cross complaint filed by Oracle against HP on Tuesday is the latest salvo in ongoing litigation over the Itanium platform.

-HP has dubbed Oracle's decision "anti-customer" behaviour.
+HP has dubbed Oracle's decision "anti-customer" behavior.
 The company sued Oracle in a California state court in June.

 The litigation has been part of a deteriorating relationship between the two companies.
 Oracle hired former HP chief executive Mark Hurd last year after Hurd left HP amid questions about his relationship with a female contractor.